usarthurchoi/vs_extension_acekumon_logcat/README.md

 Features

--Log File Directory Specification: Users must specify a directory for the logcat.txt file where filtered LogCat outputs are saved.
+-Log File Directory Specification: The location of the log file will be the workspace root directory.
+The log file name will be 'logcat.txt'.
+If the workspace root is null, Users must specify a directory for the logcat.txt file where filtered LogCat outputs are saved.
+Otherwise, the startLogcat command will fail.

 -Flexible Filtering: Depending on the extension settings, users can filter the LogCat output by typing a filter word or selecting from installed packages on an Android device.